Are you planning to visit Burundi? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Burundi.

 - You don't need a power plug adapter in Burundi, when living in Sweden.

 Below you find pictures of the applied power sockets and corresponding plugs.
 And we provide more information about the voltage and frequency.

 Electricity in Burundi

-In Burundi the power sockets are of type C and E. The standard voltage is 220 V and the standard frequency is 50 Hz.
+In Burundi the power plugs and sockets are of type C and E. The standard voltage is 220 V and the standard frequency is 50 Hz.